mseminatore/quartz/README.md

 - AVR ATmega328P (Arduino Uno/Nano)
 - RISC-V RV32IMAC (QEMU virt / SiFive FE310)
 - ESP32-S3 (Xtensa LX7, Espressif QEMU)

+**Future targets**

+The most likely next candidate for the next port is the RP2350 (ARM Cortex-M33) for the Raspberry Pi PICO 2.

+> If there is a processor you'd like supported, let me know, and please consider contributing.

 ## Build Status